 We consider there to be a “scale of therapeutic chemistry” from most effective to least effective.
 Those who have experienced the same or similar trauma and have learned the necessary knowledge and skills are at the top of that scale.
 This is probably the reason for the observation by many practitioners that people often open up and benefit in group therapy with fellow sufferers more than they do in one-to-one sessions with a professional therapist.
 Unless the therapist has had the same experience, he or she cannot, in fact, entirely understand when listening to the trauma story.
 The chance to fully open up with each other in a one-to-one setting and process their unique and entirely subjective experience is deeply healing for both the narrator and the listener.
 As one of our participants put it, "We speak to each other in emotional shorthand."

 Great strides have been made in the field of psychotraumatology in recent decades.
 Relying on the fundamentals that have emerged and the work that the program developer had done for years, she has developed the Community Self-Care Demonstration Program (CSDP).
 We now have the opportunity to offer communities around the world an effective, non-proprietary, generic approach to increasing individual and, thereby, community resilience – a program that communities can ultimately own and replicate where needed and wanted.
 In addition to being non-medical and thus avoiding the potential stigma of mental health that so often keeps traumatized people (particularly young men) away, the program is also not affiliated with any religion.

-In order for the CSDP to be taught and used widely, it must demonstrate that it is therapeutically valid and cost effective and thus earn its place as a broad-reaching contributing solution to the problem of the one billion+.
+In order for the CSDP to be taught and used widely, it must demonstrate that it is therapeutically valid and cost effective and thus earn its place as a broad-reaching, contributing solution to the problem of the one billion+.
 We are doing that with consistent pre and post testing and program evaluations that are providing evidence that our program is working extremely well.
 We are happy to share our results with you.